MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 R-squared tells you how well the independent variables in your model explain the variation in the dependent variable.
 A higher R-squared value indicates a better fit, but a very high R-squared doesn't necessarily mean a good model if it's overfitting.
 It's essential to consider other evaluation metrics and the context of your problem when interpreting R-squared.

-## 18. Discuss Adjusted R-Squared with a suitable example:
+## 18. Discuss Adjusted R-Squared with a suitable example

 ###### Ans18

 Adjusted R-squared is a modified version of the regular R-squared that adjusts for the number of predictors in a regression model.
 It is particularly useful when dealing with multiple regression models where more than one independent variable is considered.
 Adjusted R-squared penalizes the inclusion of irrelevant predictors, preventing the inflation of R-squared due to the addition of variables that do not contribute significantly to the model's performance.

 The formula for Adjusted R-squared is: